zephyrproject-rtos/zephyr/doc/reference/kernel/other/ring_buffers.rst

 Internal Operation
 ==================

-The ring buffer always maintains an empty 32-bit word (byte in bytes mode) in its data buffer to allow it to distinguish between empty and full states.

 If the size of the data buffer is a power of two, the ring buffer uses efficient masking operations instead of expensive modulo operations when enqueuing and dequeuing data items.
 This option is applicable only for